The Sawtooth National Forest is divided into five distinct

 Another interesting day trip is to Pole Creek Ranger Station.
 Built in 1909, Ranger Bill Horton fenced off a pasture for his horses next to the station.
 He had no idea this necessary act would provide an important area for the scientific study of native plant species.
 It is a beautiful place.

 South of Redfish Lake and Stanley Basin, on the other side of Galena Summit, and just above Ketchum, Idaho, are a series of campgrounds hugging the Big Wood River.
 Here, the camp sites offer dappled shade of aspen groves and soothing sounds of rushing water.
 Parallel to the Big Wood River is the paved 22- mile Harriman bike/cross country ski trail.
-This trail links the North Fork, Wood River, Easley and Boulder View campgrounds to Galena Lodge and provides a delightful way to enjoy the scenic wonder of this part of the SNRA.
+This trail links the North Fork, Wood River, and Easley campgrounds to Galena Lodge and provides a delightful way to enjoy the scenic wonder of this part of the SNRA.